H

 Husky puppies playing together.

 Huskies grow rapidly, and their time spent as a puppy is crucial to raising a well-behaved and healthy animal.
-Puppies will eat up to three times daily until they are three months old, though they can be weaned down to two meals after this point.
+Puppies will eat up to three times daily until they are three months old, but they can be weaned down to two meals after this point.
 They should not have constant access to food, though it is important to stay hydrated.

 Huskies And Children

 The Siberian husky is an incredible family dog.
 Their patience with younger members of the household makes it easy to create a lasting friendship.
 They do not become aggressive easily, and they maintain a balanced temperament most of the time.
-Regardless of their training, always teach your children the best way to respect this working dog and supervise at all times.
+Regardless of their training, always teach your children the best way to respect this working dog and supervise them at all times.

 Dogs Similar To Huskies